comsechq/sql-prune/README.md

 1. Find the [latest release](https://github.com/comsechq/sql-prune/releases).
 2. Extract the zip in a folder.
 3. Run the command from the command line prompt.

+#### File Extensions

+By default the `prune` and `recover` commands restrict to files ending with `.bak` extension.

+You can override this search pattern with the `-matchExpression` parameter.
+Comma separated values can be used.

+Example:

+- Use a different file extension for your backup files: `-fileExtensions .backup`
+- Match on multiple file extensions for your backup files: `-fileExtensions .bak,.bak.7z,.bak.rar`

 #### S3 Credentials